SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

     }
     ```
     1. For `IFileTextSourceFactory` we'll use a plugin to avoid having to write the boiler plate factory code we wrote in `WebTextSourceFactory` that pulled in the dependencies and passed them to the `WebTextSouce` constructor.
-        1. This plugin will use a number of convention.
+        1. This plugin will use a number of conventions.
 Method must start with `Create` and we must create a `IFileTextSource` to help the Factory

 1. Add a Nuget reference to `Ninject.Extensions.Factory 3.2.1.0` in `SkyKick.NinjectWorkshop.WordCounting`